Overview of Object Storage

 Object Storage also supports private access from Oracle Cloud Infrastructure resources in a VCN through a service gateway.
 A service gateway allows connectivity to the Object Storage public endpoints from private IP addresses in private subnets.
 For example, you can back up DB systems to an Object Storage bucket over the Oracle Cloud Infrastructure backbone instead of over the internet.
 You can optionally use IAM policies to control which VCNs or ranges of IP addresses can access Object Storage.
 See Access to Oracle Services: Service Gateway for details.

 Object Storage is Always Free eligible.
-For more information about Always Free resources, including additional capabilities and limitations, see Oracle Cloud Infrastructure Free Tier.
+For more information about Always Free resources, including capabilities and limitations, see Oracle Cloud Infrastructure Free Tier.

 Object Storage Resources